-Cook beans: In an Instant Pot or pressure cooker, add beans with 6 cups of water and 1 tablespoon of oil (oil reduces foaming during the cooking process)
+Cook beans: In a large, heavy-bottom pan over medium-high heat, bring the beans, with 6 cups of water and 1 tablespoon of oil, to a boil.
+Oil reduces foaming during the cooking process!

-Mix the cooked onion and garlic into the almost tender beans.
-Add the bay leaves, and stir in all the seasonings, spices, and vinegar.
+Mix the cooked onion and garlic into the almost cooked beans (about 30 minutes before cooking time comes to an end).
+Add the bay leaves, and stir in all the seasonings, spices, and the vinegar.
 The vinegar improves taste and reduces gassy elements.
 If salt is added at the beginning, it’ll toughen the beans.

-Add back to the cooked beans and stir.
+Add the blended beans back to the cooked beans and stir.
 This will make the beans thicker and tastier.
-Right before serving, sprinkle on the chopped cilantro or parsley if you want.
-Serve over white rice (a staple in Brazil) and with your meat of choice, or used as a base for black bean soup and dips.
+Right before serving, sprinkle the chopped cilantro or parsley, if desired.
+Serve over white rice (a staple in Brazil) and with your fave meat, or used as a base for black bean soup and dips.